secretstartups/handbook/blog/release-posts/index.html.md

 It's also recommended you collaborate with your EM in deciding what to include.

-Note that security fixes should be included in, and announced with, the [Patch and Security release posts](https://about.gitlab.com/handbook/marketing/blog/release-posts/#patch-and-security-release-posts) which is a different process than the monthly release post.
+Note that security fixes should be included in, and announced with, the [Patch and Security release posts](/handbook/marketing/blog/release-posts/#patch-and-security-release-posts) which is a different process than the monthly release post.

 #### Contributing to Usability Improvements

-It's up to the product manager's and product designer's discretion, in partnership, to decide what usability improvements to highlight in a release post.
+It's up to the Product Manager's, Product Designer's and Product Design Manager's discretion, in partnership, to decide what usability improvements to highlight in a release post.
 This section will be limited to a maximum of 12 line items for consumability.
-We encourage PDs to make sure all items that don't make it into this section are added to the UI Polish gallery, with a link from the release post.
+We encourage Product Design Managers to make sure all items that don't make it into this section are added to the [UI Polish gallery](https://nicolasdular.gitlab.io/gitlab-polish-gallery/), with a link from the release post.

 When evaluating what to include consider the following factors: